 This Season a Flu Vaccine is More Important than Ever!

-Getting a flu vaccine is more important than ever during 2020-2021 to protect yourself, your family and your community from flu.
+Getting a flu vaccine is more important than ever to protect yourself, your family and your community from the flu.
 A flu vaccine this season can also help reduce the burden on our healthcare systems responding to the COVID-19 pandemic and save medical resources for care of COVID-19 patients.

 The more people vaccinated; the more people protected.
 Do your part.
 Get a flu vaccine!